 Schaeffler applies cookies to secure an optimal use.
 With the further use of this website you accept the application of cookies.
 More Information

 In the face of rapid technological progress and continually growing global competitive pressure, systematic improvement of what currently exists is of immense importance for success in the future.
 As a company looking to the future, Schaeffler places particular emphasis on investing in research and development.
-Worldwide, around 7,100 employees work at 17 research and development centers, in close partnership with customers, on new solutions with technologically and economically convincing benefits – for example in the fields of materials, tribology and coatings.
-In the year of 2016 alone, this commitment led to more than 2,300 new patent registrations.
+Worldwide, around 7,600 employees work at 18 research and development centers, in close partnership with customers, on new solutions with technologically and economically convincing benefits – for example in the fields of materials, tribology and coatings.
+In the year of 2017 alone, this commitment led to nearly 2,400 new patent registrations.
 As a result, Schaeffler is among the leading companies in Germany in terms of inventions.